12/21/04 Newsletter (below it are two previous newsletters on this issue):

 inhumane shackle-and-hoist methods are still receiving the kosher stamp of

 approval.
-This is a shame, not just for the animals but for a religious system that
+This is a shame, not just for the animals but for a religious system

 represents one of the great ethical advances in human history and which